Algure/AlgoExpert-Lessons/README.md

 ## In Order Traversal
 In order traversal of a binary search tree would result in an ordered array.
 Hence when a BST is traversed in order, the resulting array would be sorted.
 This can be used to find X largest or least element.
+ ## Min Jumps to Point
+Uses maxReach, decrement steps and update steps=maxReach-index when steps==0.